 Associate of Science

-For students who do not intend to pursue a baccalaureate degree, the Associate of Arts or Associate of Science degrees signify achievement of diverse skills and knowledge that are valued in today's work environments.
+By completing this degree, you have the benefit of a degree-to-degree transfer, where universities grant junior status and automatically waive specific lower division requirements, such as general degree requirements, regardless of individual courses taken at Nicolet.
+If you do not intend to pursue a bachelor's degree, the Associate of Science signify achievement of diverse skills and knowledge that are valued in today's work environments.

 Financial Aid Eligible

 *Based on transfer-level courses - materials, books, and fees may be additional

 What You'll Learn

 - Employ effective verbal and nonverbal communication skills in diverse professional and social contexts

 - Demonstrate quantitative reasoning skills at the appropriate undergraduate level

 - Demonstrate critical thinking skills at the appropriate undergraduate level

 - Demonstrate effective use of scientific method skills in a variety of contexts at the appropriate undergraduate level